The Iguazu Falls, located along the border of Argentina and Brazil, are among the world’s most immense and spectacular waterfalls.

 (Photo: Daniel Wiedemann)

-Dense forests – home to thousands of plant species, hundreds of bird species and numerous wildlife – surround the area.
+Dense subtropical forests surround the falls, providing a home to thousands of plant species, hundreds of bird species and diverse wildlife.

 Iguazu Falls, Misiones, Argentina (Photo: Sandman)

-The Iguazu National Park which features the Iguazu Falls was named a UNESCO World Heritage Site in 1984.
+Iguazu National Park, which protects the Argentine side of the falls, was designated a UNESCO World Heritage Site in 1984.

 Iguazu view